Pfizer’s Paxlovid not included in China’s national insurance | Times Leader

 Paxlovid will still be available for use for those patients who can afford it.
 Paxlovid and Azvudine are prescription drugs used to prevent mild COVID-19 cases from becoming more severe.

+Pfizer’s CEO Albert Bourla said the company was working directly with Chinese authorities who have shown “tremendous interest” in the treatment.
+“We are sending as much Paxlovid as we can,” he said Monday in an interview with CNBC.
+He did not mention Paxlovid being excluded from the national reimbursement list.

-While the Chinese government has blocked the import of non-Chinese-made vaccines like the Pfizer mRNA shot, relying on domestically made vaccines, it nonetheless approved the company’s COVID-19 drug for import in February 2022.
+While the Chinese government has blocked the import of non-Chinese-made vaccines such as the Pfizer mRNA shot, relying on domestically made vaccines, it nonetheless approved the company’s COVID-19 drug for import in February 2022.

-The country is grappling with a major COVID-19 wave, as the virus has swept through major cities like Beijing and Chengdu.
-Sunday marked the first day in almost three years that when traveling into China.
+The country is grappling with a major COVID-19 wave, as the virus has swept through major cities such as Beijing and Chengdu.
+Sunday was the first day in almost three years that when traveling to China.